ABOUT JEN’S WORK

 LOGISTICS & COSTS

 Gifted clients range from being somewhat to extremely intense and complex – intellectually, creatively, emotionally, existentially, physically, and sensually.
 In family, society and work where tradition and pre-defined roles often set the standard, they can feel uncomfortable, misunderstood, or existentially panicked at the extreme.
-They are known to be motivated by their intense curiosity and need for continual learning, challenge, change and understanding; thus coaching that focuses on extrinsic motivation, external rewards, and traditional goals misses the mark in terms of helping a gifted client to connect to his or her own intrinsic motivation and inner sense of purpose.
+They are known to be motivated by their intense curiosity and need for continual learning, challenge, change and understanding; thus professional support that focuses on extrinsic motivation, external rewards, and traditional goals misses the mark in terms of helping a gifted client to connect to his or her own intrinsic motivation and inner sense of purpose.

 You work with highly, exceptionally and profoundly gifted people.
 Why such a minority population?

 Because of the rarity of highly, exceptionally and profoundly gifted people (1:>1,000 to <1:1 million, respectively), it is a particular challenge for this population to find the right kind of support.
 Statistically, they are almost out there all on their own.
 But they are people who deserve to get help when they need it and have support that encourages, inspires and challenges them.
 I struggled for years to find this support, so I understand the importance of it, and am honored to be able to provide it.

 I’m not sure if I’m highly, exceptionally or profoundly gifted.
 How can I know?